St Mary Redcliffe: Fittings, memorials and monuments

 The church building has numerous monuments and memorials due to its long association with the city of Bristol, its port and Queen Elizabeth I. Notable fittings include the fine ironwork screen designed by William Edney in 1710 intended to divide the chancel and nave, but moved in the restoration to sit under the tower; and the Victorian reredos below the east window.
-Other fittings of note include the 19th century pews; the 15th century St John's font, the only relic of St John's Church in Bedminster to survive the Blitz and the 15th century choir stalls.
+Other fittings of note include the 19th century pews; the 15th century St John's font, the only relic of St John's Church in Bedminster to survive the Blitz, and the 15th century choir stalls.

-The church also has many memorials, most notably to William Canynges who is buried in a brightly coloured tomb in the south transept, but also to Queen Elizabeth I. Monuments include a model of one of the ships that would sail from the Port of Bristol, and a wall memorial in the memory of William Penn, the founder of Pennsylvania.
+The church also has many memorials, most notably to William Canynges who is buried in a brightly coloured tomb in the south transept, but also to Queen Elizabeth I. Monuments include a model of one of the ships that would sail from the Port of Bristol, and a wall memorial in the memory of the father of William Penn, the founder of Pennsylvania, Admiral Sir William Penn.
 His helm and half-armour are hung on the wall, together with the tattered banners of the Dutch ships that he captured in battle.
 The church also displays a rib of a whale brought back from one of his voyages by John Cabot.
 There is also a carved medieval cope chest, a wineglass-shaped pulpit and multiple misericords.

 Music

 Organ

 The earliest record of an organ at St Mary Redcliffe is when a new instrument by John Harris and John Byfield was installed in the church in 1726.
 This organ was one of the largest of its time, featuring three manuals and 26 stops, located on a new western gallery in the nave.
 This organ was rebuilt by John Smith of Bristol in 1829 and then completely altered by W. G. Vowles, also of Bristol, in 1867, when it was enlarged, rebuilt and reinstalled in the chancel.
 The 1867 organ kept the three manuals, but had an increased number of stops, 33 in number.

 From 1910 to 1912, organ builders Harrison & Harrison of Durham built and installed a brand new organ for the church, incorporating a small amount of the old pipework.
-The new organ was much larger and due to space constraints, had to be split between the north and south walls of the chancel.
+The new organ was much larger, and due to space constraints had to be split between the north and south walls of the chancel.
 A new stone chamber for the Swell Organ was built in the angle between the north transept and north chancel aisle.
 The Great Organ was placed on the north side of the chancel with the remaining parts on the south; the console being placed to the west, near the north transept.
 This organ had more than twice as many stops as the previous organs, a total of 68 as installed.